Enterprise-CMCS/managed-care-review/README.md

 -   `./dev local web --hybrid`
 -   For local dev testing, you should push your local branch to deploy a review app and then `./dev local web --hybrid` will connect to that running review app by default.
 -   If you want to specify a different instance to run against, you can set the `--hybrid-stage` parameter.
 For more info about stages/accounts take a gander at the Deploy section below.

+### Lerna usage

+All of the tasks in `./dev` are for the most part just wrappers around [Lerna](https://github.com/lerna/lerna) commands.
+Lerna allows us to define scripts in each service's `package.json` file and will then run any script that matches that script's name across the monorepo.
+For example, if we run `lerna run build`, Lerna will look at every `package.json` in the monorepo for a task called `build` and then execute the script associated with that `build` command.

+If we want to run a task scoped to only one or two services, we could instead run something like `lerna run build --scope=app-api --scope=app-web` to only run the build scripts found in `app-api` and `app-web`.

+Any script that is added to a `package.json` scripts section can be invoked with `lerna run $scriptName`.

+**Style guide**: Any new script added to a `package.json` file should prefer the format of `task:subtask`.
+For example, `test`, `test:once`, and `test:coverage` rather than `test_once` and `test_coverage`.

 #### Run cypress tests in a linux docker container